KrofDrakula/spriteasm/README.md

 It does not convert or optimize the final sprite sheets, so use whatever favourite tools you have at your disposal to transcode the final images.

+Optionally, the script can generate a JSON object containing the file names mapped to a data URI for each of the encoded files by using the `--json` option when invoking the command.

 Usage
 -----